pacificclimate/pdp/docker/dev-local/README.md

 1. JS configuration files need only be mounted to the *frontend* service.
    An example one is included in this directory, and mounted.
 It overrides the default one in the project.

+## Troubleshooting

+- If you are getting a client_login_timeout() error message connecting to the database or error messages while building the local Dcker image, your VPN may be interfering docker's networking.
+Try OpenConnect instead of AnyConnect, if applicable.